mobify/developer-values/README.md

 ### Use checklists

-There is a reason NASA makes extensive use of checklists - memories are faulty and unreliable.
+There is [plenty developers can learn from pilots](http://lanyrd.com/2015/pycon/sdmfwy/#link-cbgfg) - one is that our memories are faulty and unreliable, leading to inconsistency.

-Checklists are a great way to ensure:
+Checklists are a great way to ensure consistency, in areas such as:

-- Code changes follow best practices
+- Code changes following best practices
-- Releases are successful
+- Successful releases
-- Processes don't have to be relearned over and over
+- Goal planning
 - So much more!

 Checklists are also the first step towards automation - the act of writing down a list